-Winter's harsh winds, cold temps and dry air take a toll on your skin.
-But these tips can help protect and soothe your skin from three main winter woes:
+Winter's harsh winds, cold temperatures and dry air can take a toll on your skin.
+But these tips can help protect and soothe your skin from three winter woes.

-- Turn down the temp.
+- Turn down the temperature.
 Use warm rather than hot water.

 - Minimize the use of drying soaps, and wash only the "pits, cracks and folds" instead of lathering up your entire body.

-Moisturizers protect, rather than repair, your skin, so you want to apply ones that create a barrier to help hold in moisture.
-Choose those that are a cream rather than a lotion or are oil-based, such as baby oil or a petroleum-based gel.
+Moisturizers protect rather than repair your skin, so you want to apply ones that create a barrier to hold in moisture.
+Choose those that are cream rather than a lotion, or are oil- or petroleum-based, such as baby oil or a petroleum-based gel.
 For your face, look for creams that don't clog pores.

-Cold sunshine.
-Although winter sun doesn't warm us much, it hasn't lost its power to burn exposed skin.
-Apply sunscreen with an SPF of at least 15 before going outside, paying close attention to your face, hands, bare or bald spots on your scalp and the tips and backs of your ears.
+Although winter sun doesn't warm much, it hasn't lost its power to burn exposed skin.
+Apply sunscreen with a sun protection factor, or SPF, of at least 15 before going outside.
+Pay close attention to your face, hands, bare or bald spots on your scalp, and the tips and backs of your ears.
+And don't forget about sunscreen for your lips and sun protection for your eyes.
 For winter sports, give your face added protection with a coating of petroleum-based gel.

-If you have dry, itchy patches that may peel or bleed — even with applying moisturizer — and last longer than two to four weeks, have them evaluated by a member of your Care Team to make sure they aren’t a more serious skin condition or pre-cancerous.
+If you have dry, itchy patches that may peel or bleed — even when applying moisturizer — and these patches persist for longer than two to four weeks, you should have them evaluated by a member of your care team to make sure there is not a more serious underlying skin condition requiring treatment.